ReactiveSets/toubkal/README.md

 monitoring.

 Transactions allow to group related operations over time and allow synhronization of concurrent dataflows.
-This synchronization becomes implicit at the architect level removing the possibility of race condition errors that have been traditionaly very hard to debug.

-Developping stateless pipelets is straightforward, requiring to write a simple and simple transform function very much akin pure function programming.
+Developping stateless pipelets is straightforward, requiring to write a simple and simple transform function very much akin pure functional programming.
 Stateless Pipelets API takes care of everything else, managing add, remove, fetch functions as well as transactions.

-Developping stateful pipelets remains complex and we are working to improve Toubkal's low-level Stateful API to improve productivity.
-Managing state requires to implement both add and remove functions, a fetch function to return initial state, and properly handle transactions and out-of-order operations.
+Developping stateful pipelets requires to implement add and remove functions, a fetch function to return initial state, and properly handle transactions and out-of-order operations.

 ### Service Architecture

 With Toubkal, services are typically composed of three different services:

-- A stateful network of persistent database pipelets
+- A stateful network of persistent database and external services pipelets
 - A stateless network of event dispatchers, acting as a marshalled multicasting network for dataflows
 - A stateful network of client widgets delivering applications to end-users